Start Archery shop now open!

 Some archers prefer slings that allow the bow to move forward a little, while others prefer slings that allow the bow to leave their hand entirely.
 Finger slings can also provide more sensitive feedback and make it easier to control the bow's follow-through.

-Archers can buy commercial finger slings or make their own using materials like paracord.
+You can buy commercial finger slings or make your own using materials like paracord.
 Some say that making your own sling can be more cost-effective and allow you to customise it to fit your hand.
 The video below shows you how to make your own using a shoelace.

 If you don’t get on with a finger sling – and not all archers do – but still think you need some support, wrist slings wrap around the back of your bow hand and allow you to shoot without gripping the bow.
 They are a bit less fiddly than a finger sling and don’t restrict the movement of your fingers.